chastell/signore/README.md

 Most `Signature`s have `text` and `tags`, some also have `author`, `source` and `subject`.
 Currently `tags` are used to query the sig database, while `author`, `source` and `subject` are combined into meta information displayed below the actual signature (right aligned and and in square brackets).

 The `text` of the `Signature`s is wrapped to 80 characters or fewer upon display (separately for every line).
+Additionally, if the result is two lines, signore attempts to make them roughly the same length.